UN-OCHA/styleguide/README.md

 ### First-time: setting up your fork

-1. Navigate to https://github.com/un-ocha/styleguide and use the "Fork" button. in the upper-right.
+1. Navigate to https://github.com/un-ocha/styleguide and use the "Fork" button in the upper-right.
 Fork it to your personal account.
-2. Once the repo appears, copy the fork's URL.
+2. Once the repo appears, copy the fork's URL using the **Clone or Download** widget.
   * If you already have a local copy of the styleguide you need to add this URL as a `remote` using the following command: `git remote add YOURNAME YOUR-REPO-URL`.
   * If you never cloned the styleguide before now, it will automatically name the remote `origin` and for now you don't have to worry about where your code ends up when pushing.